-The Zantac MDL is based in the United States District Court for the Southern District of Florida and will join defective drug liability cases from all over the country against the makers and distributors of Zantac including GlaxoSmithKline, Pfizer, Boehringer Ingelheim, and Sanofi.
+The Zantac MDL is based in the United States District Court for the Southern District of Florida.
+It will join defective drug liability cases from all over the country against the makers and distributors of Zantac, including GlaxoSmithKline, Pfizer, Boehringer Ingelheim, and Sanofi.
 Cases in the MDL seek to provide compensation for individuals that have developed cancer as a result of taking Zantac or Ranitidine.